Abdirahman Yusuf Hussein Aynte

 Among other tasks, he was responsible for planning and delivering the International London Conference on Somalia in May 2017.
-Mr. Aynte also helped President Farmaajo on policies and procedures governing Official Development Assistance (ODA).
+Aynte also helped President Farmaajo on policies and procedures governing Official Development Assistance (ODA).

-In November 2017, Mr. Aynte joined the United Nations as Director of Policy Planning and Strategy based in the Middle East.
+In November 2017, Aynte joined the United Nations as Director of Policy Planning and Strategy based in the Middle East.

-During his tenure as Minister, Mr. Aynte was credited with overseeing the drafting of Somalia's first National Development Plan (NDP), a three-year comprehensive economic recovery blueprint.
+During his tenure as Minister, Aynte was credited with overseeing the drafting of Somalia's first National Development Plan (NDP), a three-year comprehensive economic recovery blueprint.
 The NDP came after exhaustive consultations with Federal Member States, civil society and the private sector.
 It was approved by the Federal Member States, and was subsequently endorsed at the historic London Conference on Somalia in May 2017.
-Mr. Aynte was widely praised for successfully ending the New Deal Compact for Somalia, and replacing it with the NDP—a Somali-led, Somali-drafted document.
+Aynte was widely praised for successfully ending the New Deal Compact for Somalia, and replacing it with the NDP—a Somali-led, Somali-drafted document.

-Mr. Aynte has also been credited with the release of the first Population Estimate Survey (PES) in Somalia in 30 years.
+Aynte has also been credited with the release of the first Population Estimate Survey (PES) in Somalia in 30 years.
 Although the PES sparked national controversy because it released figures for Somalia's 18 administrative regions, it was widely welcomed as the first reliable data on population.
-Mr. Aynte was considered one of the most accomplished ministers during the Sharmarke Premiership.
+Aynte was considered one of the most accomplished ministers during the Sharmarke Premiership.

-In his capacity as the Minister of International Cooperation, Mr. Aynte forged a very close relationship with traditional (western) and non-traditional donors, bringing them together on a common platform.
+In his capacity as the Minister of International Cooperation, MAynte forged a very close relationship with traditional (western) and non-traditional donors, bringing them together on a common platform.
 He also nudged them to align their support behind Somalia's new National Development Plan and gradually phase out the New Deal Compact for Somalia.